 What is Google TV?

 Starting with the Chromecast with Google TV in 2020, Google TV has emerged as the new TV operating system from Google, and has since shown up on smart TVs and other Android streaming devices.
-By 2022, we expect all new Google-based devices to be using Google TV instead of Android TV.
+If you thought Google TV would just replace Android TV, you were wrong.
+They now kind of exist side-by-side — and a new Google TV update is cleaning things up.

-Calling Google TV the replacement for Android TV is a bit imprecise, though.
+Anyone who would call Google TV the replacement for Android TV is also being a bit imprecise, though.
 Google TV is more of a rebranding, since the underlying software is still Android.
-In fact, it would be accurate to say that Google TV is the new name for Android TV.

 That also means that a lot of the core functionality you enjoyed with Android TV is still available on Google TV products.
 The broad selection of apps available through the Google Play Store is still offered for Google TV sets.
 And the unique functionality of built-in Google Chromecast hasn't gone anywhere either, making it dead simple to share content from phones, tablets and laptops to your smart TV.